iliakan/javascript-tutorial/1-js/2-first-steps/07-types/article.md

 alert( user.id ); // 123
 ```

 Now let's imagine that another script wants to work with that object, and it also would like to store an identifier in the object, for its own purposes.
-The script is written by another person, so the scripts are completely unaware for each other.
+The script is written by *another person*, so the scripts are completely unaware for each other.

 ...But if it tries to make use of the same `"id"` key, then it would occasionally overwrite our id.
 That's the conflict.